 successful decorative painting business for 20 years.
 In 2008, she began studying under Andy Braitman and Susan Matthews.
 Allison resides in Charlotte with her husband and 6 children.

 Kelley Brugh is a native North Carolinian, born in Winston-Salem.
 She received a B.F.A. in Studio Art from The University of North Carolina Chapel Hill.
 She furthered her art studies at the Lorenzo de Medici School in Florence, Italy during a study abroad program.
 Kelley has shown her artwork at various venues and galleries in North Carolina including Chapel Hill, Charlotte and Winston-Salem.
-As the first graduate of the Braitman Studio Artist In Residence Program in 2010, Kelley is very excited to join the Braitman Studio family.
-As art and the exploration of the creative process have consistently been integral parts of Kelley's life, she looks forward to sharing her passion for art with others through teaching.
+As the first graduate of the Braitman Studio Artist In Residence Program in 2010, Kelley was very excited to join the Braitman Studio family.
+As art and the exploration of the creative process have consistently been integral parts of Kelley's life, she enjoys painting and sharing her passion for art with others through teaching.